k-k/stan-demo/examples/starting-replaying-events.md

 helpful in scenarios where we have identified a failure want to reprocess all events starting from the flagged Sequence ID.

-For the sake of the demo here, we can cheat this by knowing that all new Channels start at Sequence ID of 1 and further, that the image we've used in all of these demos with the default `ratio` generate 897 events.
-So, we have our Producer send messages to a new, unique Subject, then have our Consumer start with the `-sequence` option with a number picked between 1 and 897.
+For the sake of the demo here, we can cheat this by knowing that all new Channels start at Sequence ID of 1 and further, that the image we've used in all of these demos with `ratio` of `1.2` will generate 2080 events.
+So, we have our Producer send messages to a new, unique Subject, then have our Consumer start with the `-sequence` option with a number picked between 1 and 2080.
 See below.

 ##### Producer
 Be sure to use a unique subject name, to make sure you are starting with an empty channel.
 ```
-#> event-stream-demo producer -remote https://www.pngitem.com/pimgs/m/26-263738_image-result-for-the-goonies-logo-goonies-hd.png -subject goonies-sequence-id
+#> stan-demo producer -remote https://www.pngitem.com/pimgs/m/26-263738_image-result-for-the-goonies-logo-goonies-hd.png -subject goonies-sequences
 ```

 ##### Consumer
 Wait until the producer is finished, then start the Consumer.
 Ensure we use the same `subject` as above and use the `sequence` between 1 and the Total Sent count from the Producer.
 ```
-#> event-stream-demo consumer -subject  goonies-sequence-id -sequence 449
+#> stan-demo consumer -subject  goonies-sequences -sequence 449
 ```

 ![sequence offset subscription](images/sequence-offset-subscription.gif "Sequence Offset Subscription Example")